 - Arthritis and joint damage.

+Although many patients have sarcoidosis which resolves spontaneously, a significant proportion of patients have chronic or progressive disease with resultant morbidity.
 About 20% of patients have permanent clinical symptoms because of irreversible fibrosis, mainly pulmonary fibrosis.

 Patients with sarcoidosis have a lower survival rate than that of the general population.
 Premature death is most often due to advanced pulmonary fibrosis and less often due to cardiac, CNS and hepatic involvement.
+However, only approximately 1-5% of patients with sarcoidosis die as a result of complications of sarcoidosis.

 Most patients with advanced lung disease die from respiratory failure, pulmonary hypertension or both.
 Other causes of death include haemoptysis from aspergilloma.